 The road takes you from Kyoto to Kanazawa, then across the Japanese Alps (where you’ll find no shortage of onsen-spa towns with breathtaking views), through Matsumoto (home of the Samurai city) before heading to Karuizawa and then to Tokyo.
 That’s much more interesting than hopping on a train and reaching Tokyo in just a little over two hours.

-On route from Kyoto to Kanazawa is Shirakawa-go, an agricultural area that’s recognised as a UNESCO world heritage site for its ancient gassho-zakuri farmhouses (triangle thatched roof houses that are centuries old).
+On route from Kyoto to Kanazawa is Shirakawa-go, an agricultural area that’s recognised as a UNESCO world heritage site for its ancient gassho-zukuri farmhouses (triangle thatched roof houses that are centuries old).
 Matsumoto is also where you’ll find the famous jet-black Matsumoto Castle—built in the late 16th century and one of the oldest surviving castles in all of Japan.

 3. Atlantic Road — Kårvåg to Vevang (Norway)